Caproni Ca.134: Design

-The Ca.134 was a conventional-looking, single-biplane, two-seater fixed-cart aircraft.
+The Ca.134 was a two-seat, single-biplane fixed-cart aircraft with a typical appearance.
 The fuselage, made of a metal structure covered with panels that were also metal, incorporated the two tandem cabins with windshield, the front for the pilot and the rear of the observer, the latter equipped with side windows to facilitate the location targets and a defensive brandable machine gun.
 Laterally it continued in a tail characterized by the biplane bi-fletching drift with double control planes from the accentuated positive dihedral angle.

 The wing configuration was inverted biplane-sesquiplane, with the upper wing opening lower than the one mounted low on the fuselage.
-The two wings were connected to each other by an N- shaped mullion on each side integrated with steel wire tie -rods, with the upper connected to the fuselage by a central tubular castle.
+The two wings were connected to each other by an N-shaped mullion on each side integrated with steel wire tie -rods, with the upper connected to the fuselage by a central tubular castle.

 The landing gear was a simple two- wheeled cycle with shock-absorbed power legs fitted with a "trouser" fairing, integrated at the back by a small wheel.